 The projectiles range in weight from 55 grains (uncommon) up to 220 grains, and take a .308″ bullet.
-The projectile is a flat shooting, fast moving bullet that offers excellent downrange energy to target.
+The projectile is a flat-shooting, fast-moving bullet that offers excellent downrange energy to the target.

 The 30-06 really shines bright when reloaders start to test out different loads.

 30-06 Cartridge measurements:

 - Maximum Case Length: 2.494 Inches.